 Aberfeldy is not photographer friendly, no photos allowed in any internal production areas, though photos are allowed in the warehouse.
 However, it was not always so, as I do have internal pictures from my 2004 visit.

-The label of the 12yo features a red squirrel - inhabitants of the woodlands behind the distillery.
+The label of the 12yo used to feature a red squirrel - inhabitants of the woodlands behind the distillery.
 Across the road from the distillery flows Scotland's longest river, the Tay.

 Maps: Open Cycle Bing Nearby: Blair Athol, Edradour